Krishna tells us the facts

 “I experienced myself as everything that existed within the relative material universe.
 Or so it seemed, for the human body is a miniature universe, a microcosmic model of the macrocosm.
 The physical human body is a reflection of the universal womb that conceived it.
 I had experienced the subtle level of the physical body that is its ideational (i.e., causal) blueprint.
 On that level it can be experienced as a map of the material creation.”

 Later, Dr. Judith Tyberg, director of the East-West Cultural Center in Los Angeles, told me that she had attended a lecture at Benares Hindu University in which a map of the universe and charts from Gray’s Anatomy were compared and seen to be strikingly alike.

 Now here is the really important part of the matter.
-Ignorant people experiencing momentarily what the yoga adept sees always, will be keenly aware of the What of their seeing, but the enlightened yogi sees the Who, as Krishna points out, saying:
+Ignorant people experiencing momentarily what the yoga adept sees always, will be keenly aware of the What of their seeing.
+But the enlightened yogi sees the Who, as Krishna points out, saying:

 When I surveyed from Ananda Kutir, Rishikesh,

 By the side of the Tehri Hills, only God I saw.

 In the famous Chakra Tirtha of Naimisar also, only God I saw.

 In the sacred Triveni of Prayag Raj too, only God I saw.